Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 		* Swap in Cirno to debuff SPD with Icicle Fall
 		* Reisen spams LRE until MND debuff is big enough, can also Discarder
 		* Iku spams EDP until DEF debuff is big enough
-		* Sanae must heal Nitori, can buff Iku for extra damage, stay out for Youkai Buster
+		* Sanae must buff Iku for extra damage, stay out for Youkai Buster
-		* Reimu is a good source of emergency damage with Yin-Yang, if buffed
+		* Kasen acts as a secondary attacker for when DEF debuff is present
 	* For finer details see RemiSaku's [Boss Info](../../enemy/sakuremi.md)
 * Take the stairs to 11F and get the relay circle, then retreat to Gensokyo